 The UN last month announced an enhanced whistle-blowing policy as part of its investigation.

 Guy Dehn, director of whistle-blowing advice group Public Concern at Work, said the UN's "strengthened" policy is much improved, but still does not conform to all international best practice standards.

-: "A simple piece of paper does not change the culture of an organisation overnight.
+He told SM: "A simple piece of paper does not change the culture of an organisation overnight.
 That is up to the leadership."

 In a statement issued in December, Andrew Thompson, a former UN employee fired last year for writing a book about peacekeeping mismanagement, said UN policy now made it "illegal to harass whistle-blowers in the way I was openly retaliated against".

 Saunders, who has spent 17 years with the UN in Gaza, the West Bank, Rwanda and Sarajevo, said he improved transparency and "stressed the need for integrity at every opportunity" during his four-year tenure as chief.

 Saunders said he asked the Office of International Oversight Services (OIOS) to investigate Alexander Yakovlev in April 2002 after discovering he had leaked an internal document to a supplier.